FC for AFD

 risks increase6

-Guidelines suggest initiating action when levels reach less than 150–200 mg/dL, as clot strength enhances linearly, with at least 200 mg/dL necessary in vitro for the optimal clot formation rate.6-9
+Guidelines suggest initiating action when levels reach less than 150–200 mg/dL, as clot strength enhances linearly with increasing fibrinogen levels, with at least 200 mg/dL necessary in vitro for the optimal clot formation rate.6-9

 Low Fibrinogen